mbtestorg2022/21m.542-january-iap-2010/content/video_galleries/forums-and-concerts.md

 Program Notes

-*   "Living in Musical Time," an essay by Michael Cuthbert, with introduction by Marcus Thompson ([PDF](/courses/music-and-theater-arts/21m-542-interdisciplinary-approaches-to-musical-time-january-iap-2010/forums-and-concerts/MIT21M_542IAP10_con_essay.pdf)) (Courtesy of Michael Cuthbert.
+*   "Living in Musical Time," an essay by Michael Cuthbert, with introduction by Marcus Thompson ({{% resource_link "e17d30ea-d66a-4d4d-17b9-69da9b1b2d0d" "PDF" %}}) (Courtesy of Michael Cuthbert.
 Used with permission.)
 *   Program notes for the concert events ([PDF](http://{{< baseurl >}}/resources/mit21m_542iap10_con_notes)) (Courtesy of Steven Ledbetter.
 Used with permission.)
-*   Forum panelist statements and biographies ([PDF](/courses/music-and-theater-arts/21m-542-interdisciplinary-approaches-to-musical-time-january-iap-2010/forums-and-concerts/MIT21M_542IAP10_for_panel.pdf)) (Courtesy of the panelists.
+*   Forum panelist statements and biographies ({{% resource_link "420d8bb0-4067-c0ea-27c2-d44096f2e14b" "PDF" %}}) (Courtesy of the panelists.
 Used with permission.)

 [Selected press reviews of the Musical Time forums and concerts](http://shass.mit.edu/news/news-2010-glowing-reviews-musical-time)